the practical kitchen

 a sheet pan being placed on top of the plastic-covered shaped kaiser rolls.

-If you don't want to fuss with knotting your Kaiser rolls, that's totally fine.
-You can shape the dough into balls instead (check out my english muffin recipe for step-by-step photos on how to do this) and score them before baking.
+If you don't want to fuss with knotting your Kaiser rolls, you can shape the dough into balls instead and score them before baking.
 Wait to score them until right before they go into the oven!

-To create the traditional Kaiser roll design, you'll want to score 5-6 arc-shaped lines from the center out.
+To create the traditional Kaiser roll design, score 5-6 arc-shaped lines from the center out.
 Cut at least ¼" to ½" deep — these deep cuts will allow the rolls to expand properly in the oven.

 a hand cupped around a smooth ball of dough.